 Whisk to combine.
 Add 1-2 Tablespoons water to reach your desired consistency.
 Cover and refrigerate for at least 15 minutes before serving to let the flavors combine.

 Serve the aioli with your favorite fries, sandwiches, tacos, and more.
-Keep in mind you should not leave aioli at room temperature for more than 1-2 hours.
+Keep in mind you should not leave aioli at room temperature for more than 1-2 hours; store this in the refrigerator!

-Hint: Make sure to mince the garlic very fine, otherwise you'll get a bite with a chunk of garlic!
-You can also press the garlic if you prefer.
+- Make sure to mince the garlic very fine, otherwise you'll get a bite with a chunk of garlic!
+You can also crush the garlic in a garlic press if you prefer.

 Yes.
-To make this spicier, increase the amount of sriracha used.
+To make this aioli spicier, increase the amount of sriracha used.

 No. This aioli should only be left at room temperature for up to 1-2 hours.
 It should be stored in an airtight container in the refrigerator.

-In a pinch, you could get away with this.
-Try ¼ teaspoon of garlic powder in place of the fresh garlic clove.
-If needed, you could always add more (but you can't take it out!).
+In a pinch, this will work.
+Use ¼ teaspoon of garlic powder in place of the fresh garlic clove.
+If needed, you could always add more garlic (just remember, you can always add more; you can't take it out!).

 - ¾ cup mayonnaise